guildai/guildai/guild/tests/uat/concurrent-queues.md

     >>> for _ in range(3):
     ...     run("guild run queue poll-interval=1 --background -y")
-    queue:queue started in background as ... (pidfile ...)
+    queue started in background as ... (pidfile ...)
     <exit 0>
-    queue:queue started in background as ... (pidfile ...)
+    queue started in background as ... (pidfile ...)
     <exit 0>
-    queue:queue started in background as ... (pidfile ...)
+    queue started in background as ... (pidfile ...)
     <exit 0>

 Wait a moment for the queues: